Does all the multimedia I show in the classroom and/or post online for my students have to be captioned?

 There are many variables in making closed captions appear properly when playing DVDs.

 We strongly encourage you to try playing the captioned DVD in your classroom well before you plan to show it to your class.
-If you have any problems, contact Tom Peters, x8706.
-If he is not available, conctact Aaron French, x8934.
+If you have any problems, contact Elena Throckmorton, x4267, or Lisa Courto, x4267.
+If they are not available, contact Aaron French, x8934.